Tiff Needell

-Timothy Richard "Tiff" Needell (born 29 October 1951 in Havant, Hampshire) is a British racing driver and television presenter.
+Timothy Richard "Tiff" Needell (born 29 October 1951) is a British racing driver and television presenter.
 He is a presenter of Lovecars, and formerly served as co-presenter of Top Gear and Fifth Gear.

 Biography

 Needell attended Ottershaw School followed by City University, London where he achieved an Honours Degree in Civil Engineering.
 Hired by George Wimpey & Co, his day job was as a Structural Design Engineer.
+As a teenager, Needell worked as an auxiliary postman during Christmas in 1967 with one of the houses he delivered to being Bruce McLaren's.